Toward Adaptive Semantic Communications: Efficient Data Transmission via Online Learned Nonlinear Transform Source-Channel Coding: Overfitting the Source

-In this paper, due to relatively small amount of model stream compared to content stream, the transmission of model updates $\boldsymbol{\delta}$ default to a classical digital communication link, which will be quantized, entropy coded, channel coded, and modulated as a digital symbol sequence $\boldsymbol{m}$ passing over the wireless channel $W$.
+Since the model stream bandwidth cost $M$ is much smaller than the data stream bandwidth cost $R$, the transmission of model updates $\boldsymbol{\delta}$ default to a classical digital communication link, which will be quantized, entropy coded, channel coded, and modulated as a digital symbol sequence $\boldsymbol{m}$ passing over the wireless channel $W$.
 This transmission process is assumed to be reliable.
-Thus, the received $\boldsymbol{\hat \delta}$ is the quantized version $\boldsymbol{\bar \delta}$, and the model stream rate should be computed by substituting the uniformly-noised proxy $\boldsymbol{\tilde \delta}$ into the model prior $p_{\boldsymbol{\delta}}$, i.e., $-\log p_{\boldsymbol{\delta}}(\boldsymbol{\tilde \delta})$, in the RDM loss function $\mathcal{L}_{\text{RDM}}$.
-The encoding and decoding procedure of our transceiver full-model instance-adaptive NTSCC system is visualized in Fig. \ref{Fig6}.
-The whole procedure is defined formally in Algorithm \ref{alg_txrx_adp_model}.
-The full-model adaptation can also be applied to both instance adaptation and domain adaptation.
-In domain adaptation, the model refinement in line 10 of Algorithm \ref{alg_txrx_adp_model} can be invoked for only a few source samples that belong to the same domain.
+Thus, the received $\boldsymbol{\hat \delta}$ is the quantized version $\boldsymbol{\bar \delta}$, and the model stream rate should be computed by substituting the uniformly-noised proxy $\boldsymbol{\tilde \delta}$ into the model prior $p_{\boldsymbol{\delta}}$, i.e., $-\log p_{\boldsymbol{\delta}}(\boldsymbol{\tilde \delta})$, in the R-D-M loss function $\mathcal{L}_{\text{R-D-M}}$.
+The encoding and decoding procedure of the transceiver full-model online learned NTSCC system is shown in Fig. \ref{Fig_full_model_system}.
+The whole online adaptation procedure is defined formally in Algorithm \ref{alg_txrx_adp_model}.